starbeamjs/starbeam/docs/PACKAGE-SURFACE.md

 manifests, default/development JavaScript, and declarations as well as production bundles.

+## Public object property names

+Public runtime object-contract property names are part of the release surface.
+If a framework, adapter, app, or separately built package accesses a property by name, production property mangling must preserve that name.

+Examples include framework interop keys such as Vue plugin and directive hooks, adapter handle keys such as `attach` and `directive`, and shared renderer instance keys such as `sync`, `value`, and `finalize`.

+The build configuration reserves these names from production property mangling, and `pnpm test:workspace:pack` verifies the relevant production artifacts keep the expected public keys.

 When a private package provides development-only behavior, preserve the public behavior through a public package boundary before making the implementation private.
 For example, `@starbeam/debug` is internal, but `@starbeam/universal`